Broadcast/Multicast Control

-The Broadcast/Multicast control (BMC) is a sublayer of layer 2 protocol of Radio Interface Protocol Architecture as per BMC-STD.
+The Broadcast/Multicast control (BMC) is a sublayer of the layer 2 protocol of Radio Interface Protocol Architecture as per BMC-STD.
 It exists in the user plane only.
 It is located above the Radio Link Control (RLC), a layer 2 responsible for mapping logical channels.
 It is similar to 802.11's LLC layer which supports multimode operations and it works in three different modes: